mboehm21/ansible-switch-setup/README.md

     ansible_ssh_user: myusername
     ansible_ssh_pass: mypassword
  ```
+## Roles

+The following roles can be used in playbooks to perform certain actions on the switches.

+- list_switch_inventory
+- list_vlans

+Their usage is demonstrated in the example playbooks.

+### deploy_vlans

 ## Playbooks

 Please note that the playbooks are examples using the generic hosts-file.
 Make sure to adapt them to match the groups with your own infrastructure and hosts-file.